ypotier/30_days_of_dagster/day07.md

 # Day 7

-Instead of running asset A every minute, figure out a way to make asset A only run when there is a change to your CSV file.
+Implement an asset downstream of your first asset.
+Explore ways of passing data between assets.